AlineQuadros/AlineQuadros/_posts/2019-01-11-modelling-mangrove-forests.md

 While I was doing the reviews, I found two interesting sets of studies about the mangroves of Ajuruteua (north of Brazil).
 One set contained studies about the **vegetation structure** of mangrove stands (tree height, diameter, density, etc.), and another set had estimates of the litterfall production of these and other mangrove sites.
 Some studies even contained both information (the list of studies is at the end of this post).
 While most studies explained the distribution of litterfall along the year, based on climatic features, I noticed that none attempted to

-### Can we predict the annual litterfall of a given mangrove site, just by knowing the features of the vegetation?
 #### Can we predict the annual litterfall of a given mangrove site, just by knowing the features of the vegetation?

 Well, but why would be important to predict annual litterfall the first place?
 Litterfall is a big component (and a proxy) of the annual aboveground production of a forest, and this information is used to track how fast (and efficiently) the forest is growing, the amount of carbon and important nutrients that is made available to all trophic levels